 “The true meaning of dying your hair and life!”

-Every day I hear comments about my hair.
+Every day I receive comments about my hair:

 “Steph, you change your hair color every day!”